Info and Relationships (structure pages and content)

 Foreign language text

-You can use any HTML structural elements in the static text field element.
+Here too, you can use all HTML structural elements in the "Static text field" element.

-One important aspect of accessibility is the correct relationship between input or form fields and their labels.
+An important aspect of accessibility is the correct relationship between input or form fields and their labeling.

 (The terms caption, label, title, or field title are often used synonymously)